xdmushui/partner-center-sdk/develop/update-a-customer-s-qualification.md

 Updates a customer's qualification.

-A partner can update a customer’s qualification to be "Education" or "GovernmentCommunityCloud".
+A partner can update a customer's qualification to be "Education" or "GovernmentCommunityCloud".
 Other values, "None" and "Nonprofit", cannot be set.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites